Sales Receipt in Printer

 Local sales tax rates are usually determined at the county level.
 In all, 38 U.S. states allow localities to set their own sales tax rates, with the highest rates in Tennessee, Louisiana, Arkansas, Washington, and Alabama.

-Whether the product you are selling or the service you are offering is deemed taxable depends on a few factors, such as:
+Whether the product or service you are offering is deemed taxable depends on a few factors, such as:

 • The type of product or service